Cray-HPE/docs-uan/docs/portal/developer-portal/install/Install_the_UAN_Product_Stream.md

 ### update-vcs-config

 **Action**: Before executing this stage, the administrator should ensure the IUF site variables file (see `iuf -sv SITE_VARS`) is updated to reflect site preferences, including the desired VCS branching configuration.
-The branching configuration will be used by the `update-vcs-config` stage when modifying COS branches in VCS.
+The branching configuration will be used by the `update-vcs-config` stage when modifying UAN branches in VCS.

 ### update-cfs-config